ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Appraisal Policy for Evidence:

-: A set of rules, reference values and such that is used by a Verifier to evaluate the Evidence from an Attester.
-Compare /security policy/ in {{RFC4949}}
+: A set of rules that informs a Verifier regarding the appraisal of the Evidence, e.g., "byte-compare Claims in little-endian with reference values in big-endian".
+Compare /security policy/ in {{RFC4949}}.

 Appraisal Policy for Attestation Results: